Circle packings, renormalizations and subdivision rules: Introduction

 Our method uses iterations of {\em skinning maps} on Teichm\"uller spaces, and also establishes a natural connection to renormalization theory.
-We prove a relative version of Thurston's bounded image theorem in our setting, which provides compactness and allows us to prove the existence by taking limits of finite circle packings.
-The bounded image theorem also implies that the skinning map is uniformly contracting.
+As an overview, we prove a relative version of Thurston's Bounded Image Theorem {(see \cite{Thu82} or \cite{Ken10})} in our setting, which provides precompactness and allows us to derive existence by taking limits of finite circle packings. {Since the derivative of the skinning map is strictly smaller than $1$ (see \cite[Theorem 1.2]{McM90}, or a more precise version \cite[Theorem 5.3]{McM90} and Lemma~\ref{lem:nuc} in our setting)}, our Bounded Image Theorem implies that the skinning map is uniformly contracting.
 By iterating this skinning map, we prove that \begin{itemize} \item (zooming out) finite circle packings for subdivision graphs stabilize exponentially fast (see Theorem \ref{thm:LB} and Theorem \ref{thm:B}); \item (zooming in) renormalizations of infinite circle packings for subdivision graphs converge exponentially fast (see Theorem \ref{thm:EC}). \end{itemize} This allows us to establish many universality results, such as universal scaling and asymptotic conformality of local symmetries (see Theorem \ref{thm:LS}).

-Our theory shares similarities with the renormalization theory of quadratic polynomials and Kleinian groups.
-To put our results in perspective, we provide a summary of these comparisons in the following table.
-The connections between the second and third columns have been extensively studied and discussed in \cite{McM96}.
+Our theory shares similarities with the renormalization theories of quadratic polynomials and Kleinian groups.
+To put our results in perspective, we provide a summary of these comparisons in Table~\ref{tab:renorm}.
+The connections between the second and third columns have been thoroughly studied and discussed in \cite{McM96}.